rust-lang/prev.rust-lang.org/en-US/faq.md

 Is Rust object oriented?
 </a></h3>

-No. It is multi-paradigm.
+No, but it offers alternatives.
+Rust is multi-paradigm.
 Many things you can do in OO languages you can do in Rust, but not everything, and not always using the same abstraction you're accustomed to.

 <h3><a href="#how-do-i-map-object-oriented-concepts-to-rust" name="how-do-i-map-object-oriented-concepts-to-rust">
 How do I map object-oriented concepts to Rust?